 In this example, the hospital/ED is a separate system and concerns are prefixed B. The patient arrives without an electronic transmission from the ambulatory system so a new concern is started.
-If this was the same system, then concern IDs could/would be carried forward.
+If thishad been the same system, then concern IDs could/would be carried forward.
 If an electronic transmission were received the history would be merged and reconciled.
 This is shown later in the example.

 System B – the ED/Hospital System